jheyman/blog/pages/VisioAutoFlow/index.md

 ![node]({{ site.baseurl }}/assets/images/VisioAutoFlow/node.png)

 Node are steps in the data flow, that process incoming flows to generate corresponding outgoing flows.
-For the sake of simplicity, this prototype only includes two trivial processing functions: summing and multiplying. <br><br>
+For the sake of simplicity, this prototype only includes two trivial processing functions: summing and multiplying. <br>

 In this example, two properties are summable along the flows (`cost` and `time`) and one property is multipliable along the path (`yield`).
 Also, the Node applies the `yield` factor to the incoming quantity of items, and propapates only the resulting number of items towards the outgoing flow.